When Can I Void a Contract For Misrepresentation?

 To be misrepresentative, the statement must refer to a fact.
 One example would be if a salesman claims that a car has manual transmission when in fact it does not.
 In contrast, puff, or mere exaggeration, such as a claim that driving in the car will make you feel as if you are flying, is not a misrepresentation.

 Silence can also constitute misrepresentation, when a party makes an incomplete disclosure of crucial facts, or fails to correct a representation that subsequently became false.
+In the case of Alacran Design Pte Ltd v Broadley Construction Pte Ltd, the court found that the silence of one party had misled the other party by giving a false impression that there was agreement as to what was stated.

 In addition, a misrepresentation must also be material enough to cause inducement.
 It must relate to a matter which would influence a reasonable person’s decision to enter into the contract.
 If a person enters a contract to buy a car, unaware of the false advertisement that it the car is accident-free, there is no misrepresentation.
 This is because there has been no inducement.